United States Attorney General

-The United States attorney general (AG) is the head of the United States Department of Justice, and is the chief law enforcement officer of the federal government of the United States.
-The attorney general serves as the principal advisor to the president of the United States on all legal matters.
-The attorney general is a statutory member of the Cabinet of the United States.
+The United States attorney general (AG) is the head of the United States Department of Justice (DOJ) and serves as the chief law enforcement officer of the federal government.
+The attorney general acts as the principal legal advisor to the president of the United States on all legal matters.
+The attorney general is also a statutory member of the Cabinet of the United States and a member of the United States National Security Council.
+Additionally, the attorney general is seventh in the presidential line of succession.
+The attorney general is the only cabinet department head who is not given the title Secretary.

-Under the Appointments Clause of the United States Constitution, the officeholder is nominated by the president of the United States, then appointed with the advice and consent of the United States Senate.
-The attorney general is supported by the Office of the Attorney General, which includes executive staff and several deputies.
+Under the Appointments Clause of the United States Constitution, the officeholder is nominated by the president of the United States, and, following a confirmation hearing before the Senate Judiciary Committee, will take office if confirmed by the majority of the full United States Senate.
+The attorney general is supported by the Office of the Attorney General, which includes executive staff and several deputy attorneys general.

-Merrick Garland has been the United States attorney general since March 11, 2021.
+The attorney general is a Level I position in the Executive Schedule and thus earns the salary prescribed for that level: $250,600, as of January 2025.